This post was updated on October 11, 2015 to reflect information from Wingstop’s 2015 FDD (Item 7).

 1. Development Fee: $10,000

 - The only initial investment under the Development Agreement is the development fee.
-You currently pay a $10,000 development fee for your first Restaurant and development fees of $10,000 for each additional Restaurant you commit to develop under the Franchise Agreement.
+You currently pay a $10,000 development fee for your first Restaurant and development fees of $10,000 for each additional Restaurant you commit to develop under your Development Agreement.

 2. Franchise Fee: $12,500 – $20,000